fioprotocol/fio.start/README.md

 It will download all dependencies and install FIO to `/usr/local/fioprotocol/v0.9.2` folder.

-### 1.1.2 Copy binaries to keep old versions and make symlink to latest
+### 1.1.2 Copy binaries to keep old versions and make/change symlink to latest

 ```
  mkdir /opt/bin